massimo-zaniboni/asterisell-v5/doc/website/development.rst

 Add upgrade jobs extending the database also in already production instances.
 TODO complete this

-How Generating UI Web Modules
+How generating UI web modules
 -----------------------------

 Inside the Symfony Docker DEV Container in: